 Best App Blocker for College Students Who Can't Sleep

 College is the perfect storm for bedtime phone addiction.
 You have an irregular schedule, no one telling you when to sleep, unlimited social media access, and a roommate who is probably also scrolling at 2 AM.
-A 2023 study found that 78% of college students use their phone within 30 minutes of going to bed, and 62% report that it regularly delays their sleep.
+Research consistently shows that the vast majority of college students use their phone within 30 minutes of going to bed, and most report that it regularly delays their sleep.

 The result: chronic sleep deprivation that tanks your grades, mood, and health.
 Here is how to fix it without giving up your phone entirely.